-This afternoon, my remarks will first review the continued increases in the budget that we have seen in recent years.
-I will then focus on the recommendations contained in the Exam Flexibility report, then how such improvements should further mitigate cost.
-Finally, my remarks conclude with a discussion of the budget planning process, and NCUA's plans to quickly refund the industry from the corporate crisis.
+This letter first discusses the continued increases in the budget seen in recent years.
+Next, it will focus on the recommendations contained in the Exam Flexibility report, and how such improvements should further mitigate cost.
+Finally, the letter concludes with a discussion of the budget planning process, NCUA's plans to quickly refund the industry from the corporate crisis, and the agency's plans concerning the equity ratio level.